tomyo/flow-router-autoscroll/README.md

 Autoscroll for Meteor
 ==========================

-Based/Forked from [Autoscroll for Iron Router](https://github.com/okgrow/iron-router-autoscroll) by OK GROW!
+Based/Forked from [Router autoscroll](https://github.com/okgrow/router-autoscroll/) by OK GROW!

 This package extends the above package functionality, adding support for black listing routes where you don't want to autoscroll.
 Also, Iron router support was